StoutLogic/acf-builder-wiki/Composing-Fields.md

     ->addColorPicker('background_color');

 /**
- * Columns has multiple columns with individual backgrounds,
+ * Columns fields have multiple columns with individual backgrounds,
- * and the entire columns section can have a background */
+ * and then the entire columns section can have a background.
+ */
 $columns = new FieldsBuilder('columns');
 $columns